DevExpress/devextreme-documentation/concepts/Common/Accessibility/00 Overview/10 Keyboard Navigation Support.md

-DevExtreme components support keyboard navigation, which allows users who rely on alternative input methods to navigate and interact with the content effectively.
+DevExtreme components support keyboard navigation that allows users who rely on alternative input methods to navigate and interact with the content.

-You can try to use keyboard to navigate in the following demos:
+You can use the keyboard to navigate in the following demos:

 #include common-demobutton-named with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/KeyboardNavigation/",